William Humble Ward, 2nd Earl of Dudley1

 Jean Templeton Reid was the daughter of Whitelaw Reid.1 She married Sir Hon.
 John Hubert Ward, son of William Ward, 1st Earl of Dudley and Georgina Elisabeth Moncreiffe, on 23 June 1908.1 She died on 1 May 1962.1

-Jean Templeton Reid was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1 Her married name became Ward.
-She was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.1
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1 Her married name became Ward.
+She was appointed Commander, Order of the British Empire (C.B.E.) in 1918.1

 Children of Jean Templeton Reid and Sir Hon.
 John Hubert Ward